lxrco/omnifraud-kount/README.md

 #### Initialisation

-The Kount contructor accepts the following configuration values (those are the default values):
+The KountService constructor accepts the following configuration values (those are the default values):
 ```php
 $service = new KountService([
     'testing' => false, // Use testing endpoint